kakaobrain/karlo/README.md

 ## Acknowledgement
 * We deeply appreciate all the contributors to OpenAI’s [Guided-Diffusion](https://github.com/openai/guided-diffusion) project.
-* We also greatly appreciate [Apolinário Passos](https://github.com/apolinario) and [Will Berman](https://github.com/williamberman) from Huggingface for integrating this model to [diffusers](https://github.com/huggingface/diffusers).
+* We also greatly appreciate [Apolinário Passos](https://github.com/apolinario) and [Will Berman](https://github.com/williamberman) from Hugging Face for integrating this model to [diffusers](https://github.com/huggingface/diffusers).

 ## Contact
 If you would like to collaborate with us or share a feedback, please e-mail to us, contact@kakaobrain.com